Piwigo/piwigo-flutter-app/docs/Architecture.md

 ### Flutter code

-Contain the flutter code that make the app.
+This directory contains the flutter code that builds the app.
-Follow a view-model structure where `components` contain reusable parts.
+This project follows a view-model structure where `components` contain reusable UI parts.

 ```sh
 .